synigopulse/oneapi/Synigo.OneApi.Model/README.md

 |Key|Type|Description|
 |--|--|--|
 | **card** |object| Adaptive Card json.
 If this is passed, clicking the notification will result into opening this Adaptive Card.
 For more information about Adaptive Cards and the way we handle them, please visit our support center at https://start.synigopulse.info.
 Also look at https://www.adaptivecards.io for more information about Adaptive Cards.

+## People
+You add a people endpoint to your API to show a group of people to a user of your portal.
+You can think about:
+- All of a student's teachers
+- All of a student's fellow students
+- All of a customer's client team
+- All new employee's starting this week